A choice of rambles around the Astons and Heyfords where the Oxford Canal runs alongside the river Cherwell.

 Route advice and text amendments

-***WARNING (8 February 2013)*** - the bridge on the alternative route is currently in a dangerous condition and has been closed.
+***WARNING (March 2014)*** The bridge on the alternative route is currently in a dangerous condition and has been closed.
+It is hoped that this will be replaced in summer 2014.
 Please do not use the alternative route until further notice.

 Flooding: during winter months, certain sections of the valley bottom tend to flood so please turn back if conditions are too wet.

 Canal towpath: please take care along the towpath as it is badly eroded and, therefore, very narrow in places.

 Roads: please take care when the routes are on roads as these are usually busy and narrow, making traffic difficult to see.

 Livestock: much of the North and South routes is across grazing land so if you bring your dog with you, keep it under close control and on a lead through stocked fields.
 However, current advice recommends you should not walk between a cow and her calf and, if you are threatened by cattle, you should let the dog off the lead.

 Cherwell Valley South

 4 There are several overhanging branches along the field edge so please be aware.